cloudmesh-community/book/chapters/linux/ssh.md

 # Secure Shell

+---

+**:mortar_board: Learning Objectives**

+* This is one of the most important sections of the book, studdy it carefully.
+* learn how to use SSH keys
+* Learn how to use ssh-add and ssh-keycahin so you only have to type in your password once
+* Understand that each computer needs its own ssh key

+---

 [Secure Shell](http://openssh.com/manual.html) is a network protocol allowing users to securely connect to remote resources over the internet.
 In many services we need to use SSH to assure that we